jimhigson/oboe.js/writing/main/5_Implementation.md

 Dependency injection and communication between parts
 ----------------------------------------------------

+One such example is a late refactor so that sXHR is passed an XHR rather than creating one itself.
+Actual code not simpler but tests where much simpler - didn't have to override XHR constructor etc. Downside is more difficult to create an sXHR since client has to create two objects.
+The objects it depends on are no longer an implementation detail but a part of sXHR's API.

 Aim of creating a micro-library rules out building in a general-purpose IoC library.